r3dvorak/r3d_create_localuser_relocated/README.md

 ## Overview
 This PowerShell utility automates the creation of local Windows user accounts whose personal folders (Documents, Desktop, etc.) are relocated to another drive — typically **D:\<User>**.
 It also prepares scheduled tasks and setup scripts (`01start.bat`, `01run.ps1`, `FirstLoginSetup.ps1`) that finalize the redirection on first login.
+The `FirstLoginSetup.ps1` script can be adjusted and rerun, if needed.

 ---